tribut/ttrss-videoframes/README.md

 [Tiny Tiny RSS](http://www.tt-rss.org) plugin to **enable embedded videos** in feeds.

-It currently supports Youtube, Vimeo, Dailymotion, MyVideo, Viddler and SoundCloud.
+It currently supports Youtube, Vimeo, Dailymotion, MyVideo, Viddler, SoundCloud and Spotify.
 If you are missing a site in this list, please [open a ticket](https://github.com/tribut/ttrss-videoframes/issues/new).

 ![Screenshot](http://i.imgur.com/MhccdQn.png)